INiKkEI/led-cube/docs/project-scope.md

 ### Included

-- 8×8×8 monochrome LED cube
+- 8×8×8 monochrome blue LED cube
 - One controller PCB in the base
 - ESP32 as the main controller
 - LED driving electronics for all 512 LEDs